top of page

 I burned out at the end of 2021.
 The signs had been there for almost a year, but I refused to listen.
 At the time, I believed burnout was for the weak—and I was certain I wasn’t weak.
 I had a young daughter, a demanding job, and a life that required me to keep going.
 Stopping did not feel like an option.

 What I experienced wasn’t just exhaustion.
 It was fear, anxiety, and a constant sense of inner pressure.
-My body had been trying to speak to me for a long time.
-I simply hadn’t learned how to listen.
+My body had been trying to tell me something for a long time.
+I just hadn’t allowed myself to listen.

 During that period, something deeper began to unfold.
-What I first saw as failure turned out to be an awakening—one that forced me to slow down and look honestly at how I was living.
+What I first saw as failure turned out to be a turning point—one that forced me to slow down and look honestly at how I was living.
 I began to understand that not everything can be pushed through, and that ignoring yourself always comes at a cost.

-Because of that, I distanced myself from spirituality.
+Because of that, I distanced myself from that side of life.
 I associated it with being ungrounded, with losing grip on reality.

 I wanted structure, certainty, and control.
 I chose a path that felt solid and safe.